The alpha-effect in a turbulent liquid-metal plane Couette flow: The mean electromotive force

-In experiments with liquid metals the $\rm Rm$ is of order 0.1...1 so that $\tau\simeq 1...10$.
-In this domain and for small $\rm Pm$ the coefficient $I_1$ hardly changes with $\tau$ (see Fig.~\ref{f1}).
-Its approximate value is 0.5 which is very close to the value $\pi/6$ valid in the high-conductivity limit.
+In experiments with liquid metals, $\rm Rm$ is of the order of 0.1...1, so $\tau\simeq 1...10$.
+In this regime, and for small $\rm Pm$, the coefficient $I_1$ hardly changes with $\tau$ (see Fig.~\ref{f1}).
+Its approximate value is 0.4, which is very close to the value $\pi/6$ valid in the high-conductivity limit.
 The reason is that for small $\rm Pm $ the transition of $I_1$ to the low-conductivity limit only happens at rather high values of $\tau$ (Fig.~\ref{f2}).
+In this limit one finds a strong influence of the magnetic Prandtl number.